YottaDB/YDBDoc/ProgGuide/commands.rst

    If x=+x Set x=x+y
    Else  Write !,x

 The IF command evaluates the conditional expression x=+x and sets $TEST.
-If $TEST=1 (TRUE), YottaDB/GT.M executes the commands following the IF.
+If $TEST=1 (TRUE), YottaDB executes the commands following the IF.
 The ELSE on the following line specifies an alternative action to take if the expression is false.

 Example: